 The Landscape and Ecology of Hartlepool

-The Borough is bordered on the east by the North Sea and features extensive areas of attractive coastline including beaches, dunes and coastal grassland.
+The borough is bordered on the east by the North Sea.
 Much of the coast is internationally important for its bird species and is protected as a Special Protection Area/Ramsar site, with additional designations as Sites of Special Scientific Interest and the Teesmouth National Nature Reserve.

-Inland is an attractive, rolling agricultural landscape including areas of Special Landscape Value.
+Inland is a rolling agricultural landscape including areas of Special Landscape Value.
 Interspersed in this landscape are a number of generally small and fragmented, but nevertheless diverse and important wildlife habitats.

-There are 6 Local Nature Reserves spread across the town and 52 non-statutory Local Sites.
-Local Sites comprise Local Wildlife Sites (formerly Sites of Nature Conservation Interest) and Local Geological Sites (formerly Regionally Important Geological & Geomorphological Sites).
+There are 6 Local Nature Reserves spread across the borough and 52 non-statutory Local Sites.
+Local Sites comprise Local Wildlife Sites and Local Geological Sites.
 They are protected through policies in the Hartlepool Local Plan.

 Species Protected by Law

 A number of species are protected under UK or European legislation.

 The groups of protected species that are most likely to be encountered by householders or to affect planning applications are bats and nesting birds.
 The Council has produced some guidelines as to when a bat survey would be required with a planning application.